 “What did you do,” I asked amazed by the story and unable to hold back a huge smile.

 “Nothing.
 He figured out I was there to report back on him.
 So as soon as he realised that I knew it was all a lie and that he could not generate any business for us he resigned right away.”

 Those days are over

-The days you could pronounce an Arabic word with an Arabic accent and impress senior bankers in London or New York and get a big package are over.
+The days you could pronounce Middle Eastern names with an Arabic accent and impress senior bankers in London or New York and get a big package are over.

 There you have it.
-Even senior ibankers who are some of the most calculating of animals can make mistakes.
-Big ones at that!
+Even senior bankers, some of the most calculating of animals on earth, can make mistakes.
+Big ones, too.